 Types of Engine oil

 The time you can spend without changing oil depends heavily on your oil grade.
+That’s why many drivers will ask – what oil does my car take?
 There are three types of engine oil, each with grades as a subcategory.
 Here are the types and their descriptions:

 Mineral engine oil

 The mineral engine oil is the crudest oil you can use for your engine and paved the way for modern engine oils.
 Also, it is very cheap.